Browse by Medical Category

 Clinical Research Coordinator

-Director of Public and Community Psychiatry
+Director of the Division of Public and Community Psychiatry

-Dr. Derri Shtasel serves as the Michele and Howard J. Kessler Chair and director of the Mass General Division of Public and Community Psychiatry, is the executive director of the Kraft Family National Center for Leadership and Training in Community Health and is an associate professor of Psychiatry at Harvard Medical School.
+Derri Shtasel, MD, MPH, serves as the Michele and Howard J. Kessler Chair and director of the Mass General Division of Public and Community Psychiatry, is the executive director of the Kraft Family National Center for Leadership and Training in Community Health and is an associate professor of Psychiatry at Harvard Medical School.
 In her dual leadership roles, Dr. Shtasel focuses on strengthening relationships among community health centers, community mental health centers and academic medical centers, enhancing fellowship and residency education in community sites, increasing access to care for underserved and marginalized populations and narrowing the gap between community health and academic medicine.
 Her work is informed by a public health perspective and commitment to social justice.
 Her clinical work has centered on persons with severe mental illness and homelessness.

 Dr. Shtasel is a recipient of an Exemplary Psychiatrist Award from the National Alliance for the Mentally Ill (NAMI) and has been named a Distinguished Fellow of the American Psychiatric Association.
-She is the 2014 recipient of the Dr. Jim O’Connell award from Boston Healthcare for the Homeless as well as the 2014 Mass General Department of Psychiatry Clinical Mentorship Award.
+She is the 2014 recipient of the Dr. Jim O’Connell Award from Boston Healthcare for the Homeless as well as the 2014 Mass General Department of Psychiatry Clinical Mentorship Award.
 She is a graduate of Swarthmore College, Temple University School of Medicine, NYU/Bellevue Psychiatry Residency Training and the Harvard School of Public Health.

 Community Psychiatry Program for Research in Implementation and Dissemination (PRIDE) conducts research exploring the disproportionate mental health burden in under-served and resource-constricted communities.
 Our current studies are described below.